-When I delivered several large holiday bags full of dozens upon dozens of beribboned boxes of LunaCafe OtherWorldly Artisan Cookies to my family one holiday season, this particular cookie, after it was sampled, caused a scene.
+When I delivered several large bags of beribboned boxes of Christmas cookies to my family one holiday season, this particular cookie caused a scene.

 My then 8-year-old nephew, Matthew, began tearing through other family member’s bags, scooping out all the boxes labeled Peppermint Stick for himself.
 After Christmas, his mom confided that both he and my then 10-year niece, Sarah, had “redirected” many boxes of cookies to their bedrooms for “safe keeping.”